drkthng/blog-v3/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 ---
-title: Integrate Polymer in Jekyll Blog
+title: Polymer Integration with Jekyll
 desc: Integrating Polymer in Jekyll is very simple.
 Polymer elements are the future of web design.
 I have a tutorial to include Polymer elements in Jekyll blog with simple steps.
 Polymer is an ambitious project by Google which might take off a lot of burden on web designers and developers.
 keywords: polymer Jekyll, polymer github pages, polymer and github
 author: sharathdt